Sprinkler Reroute / Reconfiguration

 Finally, a landscaping professional will be able to give you new ideas for making the most of your outdoor space.
 While looking at the current route and configuration of your sprinklers, your team might be able to recommend better solutions for reaching dry areas of your yard, keeping your plants healthy, and rerouting water away from wet areas of the yard or the foundation of your house.

-To make sure that your sprinklers are working effectively and efficiently, call the professionals at Circle D Industries and find out if rerouting or reconfiguring might be the best solution.
+To make sure that your sprinklers are working effectively and efficiently, call the professionals at Circle D Construction and find out if rerouting or reconfiguring might be the best solution.